DukeRobotics/robosub-ros/catkin_ws/src/controls/README.md

 Robot frame is defined as the positive x-axis pointing in the "forward" direction of movement, z-axis pointing up, and y-axis follows the right hand rule.

 A thruster's starting orientation when aligned with robot frame is defined as the positive x-axis pointing in the "forward" direction of the thruster's movement, z-axis pointing up, and y-axis following the right hand rule.
 Note that a roll in the thruster orientation theoretically has no effect on its direction of thrust, as it just rotates about the axis of thrust.
-Sending a positive power to a thruster should make it move towards its "forward" or +x direction, or "backwards" or -x direction if it is flipped.
+After accounting for flipping, sending a positive power to a thruster should make it move towards its "forward" or +x direction.
 The ordering of the thruster power outputs is determined by the order in which the thrusters appear the config file.

 `cthulhu.config` is the config file for Cthulhu, our RoboSub 2019 and RoboSub 2020 robot.